2.2 Assignment 2

 1 User endpoints

-Your first task is to add the concept of a User
+Your first task is to add the concept of a User entity to the Issue

-application.
+Tracker application.
 You will need to implement several HTTP endpoints

 that allow a caller to create, get, update, and delete users (i.e. CRUD